timriffe/covid_age/README.md

 A detailed dashboard of data availability can be found [here](https://timriffe.github.io/covid_age/DataAvail.html).

-### NOTE
-Due to large file sizes, we will soon switch to only providing data via OSF.
-We will give instructions when this change is made.

 ## Data processing steps

 A (preliminary) description of data processing steps, and dash overview of which steps are applied to each country-region-date subset of data can be found [here](https://timriffe.github.io/covid_age/DataSteps.html).